SrijanSahaySrivastava/Quizzy/README.md

 4. Click `Load Unpacked` and select the folder of the repository

+5. Run the python server

-5. Your extension is ready to work on `docs.google.com/forms/...` sites
+6. Your extension is ready to work on `docs.google.com/forms/...` sites

 ## Usage